bkpgh/outgrab/README.rst

 words and should always be valid.
 One usually finds things with *match* or a similar command rather than using an explicit line number.

-# or ! at the beginning of a line lead to it being ignored as a comment
+# or ! at the beginning of a line lead to it being ignored
+as a comment.
+Blank lines or lines containing only whitespace are also ignored.

 Preliminary Examples
 -----------------------